corinnai/tech264-terraform/README.md

 ##  What is Terraform?
 What is it Used For?

-Terraform is an open-source infrastructure-as-code (IaC) tool created by HashiCorp.
+* Terraform is an open-source infrastructure-as-code (IaC) tool created by HashiCorp.
 It allows you to define, provision, and manage infrastructure using a simple, declarative configuration language.
 You can use Terraform to set up cloud resources (e.g., servers, networks, databases) on various cloud providers like AWS, Azure, GCP, and more.

+* Terraform sees infrastructure as **imutable**, language used **HashiCorp**(good balance between **human and machine readability**, can be **converted** to **json** and back again)

 ## Why Use Terraform?
 The Benefits?